MicrosoftDocs/dataexplorer-docs/data-explorer/power-apps-connector.md

 * Power Apps has a limit of up to 2,000 results records returned to the client.
 The overall memory for those records can't exceed 64 MB and a time of seven minutes to run.
 * The connector doesn't support the [fork](https://docs.microsoft.com/azure/data-explorer/kusto/query/forkoperator) and [facet](https://docs.microsoft.com/azure/data-explorer/kusto/query/facetoperator) operators.
-* **Timeout exceptions**: the connector has a timeout limitation of 7 minutes.
+* **Timeout exceptions**: The connector has a timeout limitation of 7 minutes.
 To avoid potential timeout issue, make your query more efficient so that it runs faster, or separate it into chunks.
 Each chunk can run on a different part of the query.
-For more information, see [Query best practices](https://docs.microsoft.com/azure/data-explorer/kusto/query/best-practices).
+For more information, see [query best practices](https://docs.microsoft.com/azure/data-explorer/kusto/query/best-practices).

 ## Next steps